Jason-Fengzh/DL-Rotated-MNIST/README.md

 This is the code base for numerical experiments for the paper "Dictionary Learning with Symmetries via Group Representations"

- Authors: Yong Sheng Soh, Subhroshekhar Ghosh, Aaron Yi Rui Low, Zhuohang Feng, Brendan K. Y. Tan.
+ Authors: Yong Sheng Soh, Subhroshekhar Ghosh, Aaron Yi Rui Low, Brendan K. Y. Tan, Zhuohang Feng.